haohsin0303/COMS-6111-Project-2/README.md

 Note: We initialize a SpanBERT model using the pretrained weights located in the "./pretrained_spanbert" directory, if the value of the EXTRACTION_METHOD variable is equal to "-spanbert"; otherwise, it sets the variable spanbert to None; we won't be needing spanbert for GPT3.

 After the extraction method is complete, we receive a newly updated set of extracted tuples X.
+We first check a specific condition before we handle the general cases; we first check to see if we used the SpanBERT extraction method on the Live_In target relation.
+The reason is because Live_In involves "per:countries_of_residence", "per:cities_of_residence", or "per:stateorprovinces_of_residence"; any sentence can be classified with any of these three specific relation types, so there is a possibility we may get in our final output a mixture of tuple results with per:countries_of_residence relation type AND per:cities_of_residence relation type.
+We iterate through all the relations and print their respective outputs.

+If we are not dealing with this specific scenario, we process the outputs as expected.

+To determine the status of querying for the next iteration, we first check if X contains at least k tuples.
+If it does, we immediately stop querying.
+Otherwise, we select from X a tuple y such that (1) y has not been used for querying yet and (2) if -spanbert is specified, y has an extraction confidence that is highest among the tuples in X that have not yet been used for querying.
+We create a query q from tuple y by just concatenating the subject and object values together.
+If no such y tuple exists, then stop.
+(ISE has "stalled" before retrieving k high-confidence tuples.)

 ## SpanBERT
     In SpanBERT, we first filter the entities of interest depending on the target relation we specified in the terminal parameters. <br />